act-rules/act-rules.github.io/pages/implementations/overview.md

 In the spirit of Open source collaboration, we welcomes [contributions](/pages/contribute) of implementation statistics, to aid as a coverage metric of the rules.
 This in turn helps to improve the accuracy and completeness of both the rules and the test tools.

-The sections [testcases](/pages/implementations/testcases), [reporting](/pages/implementations/reporting), [coverage](/pages/implementations/coverage) respectively, go into greater detail on the structure of a test case, tools for using the test cases, the anatomy of an implementation report and how to submit an implementation report, back to the community.
+Refer other section under implementations, which go into greater detail on the structure of a test case, tools for using the test cases, the anatomy of an implementation report and how to submit an implementation report, back to the community.